jeremydumais/CPP-SMTPClient-library/README.md

 ## 📰 What's new

+- Version 1.1.13:
+    - Fixed non-transitive include paths for the OpenSSL dependency when building in Windows.
+    The library now uses `target_include_directories()` instead of `include_directories()` to properly expose dependency include paths to consumers during build.
 - Version 1.1.12:
     - The default --sep Multipart encapsulation boundary is now a randomly generated string to ensure that it doesn't conflict if the --sep string appears in the